 By using these similar searches in your content, you can communicate the topic of your page to Google even more clearly.
-Also, since Google is an entity-based Search Engine, it can understand the real world entities to classify the search intent better.
-“People also search for” section shows the most related entities to related to the On-page SEO so using this information can help a Holistic SEO to understand the topic of the content.
-Thus, optimizing on-page can be easier by using real-world entities in a way which satisfy the multiple but organized search intents.
+Also, since Google is an entity-based Search Engine, it can understand the real-world entities to classify the search intent better.
+The “People also search for” section shows the most related entities related to the On-page SEO so using this information can help a Holistic SEO to understand the topic of the content.
+Thus, optimizing on-page can be easier by using real-world entities in a way that satisfies the multiple but organized search intents.

-Also, using TF-IDF Analysis for competitors’ web pages can help for create a better content in terms of communication with user and covering better the topic.
+Also, using TF-IDF Analysis for competitors’ web pages can help to create better content in terms of communication with users and covering better the topic.

 4. Multimedia Optimization in On-Page SEO